Midwestern University - Downers Grove

 Premium and Coverage Periods

-* Medical, Pharmacy, Occupational Therapy, and Optometry students enrolling in the SHIP for the first time during the fall quarter will be charged for additional days in August so that coverage aligns with their program start date.
+* Medical, Pharmacy, Occupational Therapy, and Optometry students enrolling in the SHIP for the first time during the fall quarter, who start classes before September 01, will be charged a per diem rate from their class start date until September 01 so that coverage aligns with their program start date.

 ** Most premiums are billed quarterly.
 To remain eligible, students must be actively attending classes for the first 31 days of each quarter.
-First‑Year Dental, Optometry, and Biomedical Sciences MA students are billed their annual premium across the Fall, Winter, and Spring quarters and remain enrolled for Summer coverage.
+First‑Year Dental, Optometry, and Medical students are billed their annual premium across the Fall, Winter, and Spring quarters, with 1/3 of the Summer premium added to each of these quarters, and remain enrolled for Summer coverage.

-If your program ends (i.e., you graduate at the end of the 2nd quarter), your coverage will end, and you will not be charged additional installments.
+If your program ends (i.e., you graduate at the end of the 2nd quarter), your coverage will terminate at the end of the quarter, and you will not be charged additional installments.

 Waiver Requirements

-• Your plan must provide non-emergency benefits in the campus area and the location of your clinical rotation(s).
+- Your plan must provide non-emergency benefits in Illinois and the location of your clinical rotation(s).

 Waiver submissions will be reviewed for compliance.
 If your waiver is not approved, you will be enrolled in the 1,000 plan and will be responsible for the premium.